AgibotTech/Omnihand-2025-SDK/document/en/API_PYTHON.md

         joint_motor_index: The index of the joint motor (1-10).

     Returns:
         int: The current position value.
+Returns -1 on failure.
     """

 def set_all_joint_positions(self, positions: List[int]) -> None: